vegaøyan world heritage

 Well-maintained buildings

-When the islands became inhabited, so did the buildings.
-Building materials were in short supply on the treeless islands, and materials and prefabricated houses were bought on the mainland.
-Many of the houses were bought fully assembled and dismantled before being moved to the islands.
-In many cases, they were also moved from the islands when they were depopulated.
-The prayer house in Bremstein is one of the houses that was moved to Vega and now stands on Valla.
-Thanks to seasonal and leisure use, much of the building stock has been preserved.
-Today there are around 200 buildings in the World Heritage Site.
-Skjærvær fishing village and Bremstein lighthouse are protected.
+Then the islands were inhabited, so did the buildings.
+Building materials were in short supply on the treeless the islands and materials and log houses were purchased on the mainland.
+Many of the houses were purchased fully assembled and dismantled before being moved to the the islands In several cases they were also moved from the islands when they were depopulated.
+The prayer house in Bremstein are among the houses that have been moved to Vega and now stand on Valla.
+Thanks to seasonal and recreational use, much of the building stock has been preserved.
+Today, there are approx. 200 buildings in the World Heritage area.
+The fishing village Skjærvær and Bremstein The guy is a decision-maker.

 Nordland county council has special building protection funds for the Vegaøyan World Heritage Site and the buffer zone on Vega.
 The deadline for applying for funding is November 15.

-Nordland County Council/Riksantikvaren is funding a position as a building conservation consultant for the world heritage area.
-The position is based at the Helgeland Museum, and project owners can receive assistance in preparing a site report for buildings to be restored and help with the actual application process.
-Nordland County Council also previously engaged the Norwegian Institute for Cultural Heritage Research (NIKU) for the project Kystens øysamfunn, Fargeundersøkelser på Vegaøyan.
-The assignment report from the project describes building and color archaeological surveys from the area.
-The aim of the work was to find out the building's color and building history so that this knowledge can be used when restoring buildings.
+Nordland County Municipality/ the Directorate for Cultural Heritage is funding a position as a building conservation consultant for the world heritage area.
+The position has been assigned to Helgeland Museum and project owners can receive assistance in creating a feasibility report for buildings that are to be restored and help with the application process itself.
+Nordland County Municipality also previously engaged the Norwegian Institute for Cultural Heritage Research, NIKU, for the project Coastal Island Communities, Color Studies on Vegaøyan.
+The assignment report from the project describes building and color archaeological investigations from the area.
+The goal of the work was to find out the building's color and building history so that this knowledge can be used when restoring buildings.

 The pictures show the restoration process of Øverstua in Tåværet.
 The house is owned by Vegaøyans Venner.
 Photo: Rita Johansen